tleung999/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 One big question I had was when to use an ID vs a Class.
 When using Sublime Text 2, I noticed that in my editor it was throwing warning messages stating "Don't use ID in Selectors".
 Sublime doesnt not explain why, but my css code works perfectly fine.
 From my understanding it seems that you use an ID if you are only going to see one instance of it.
 Use class if you are going to manipulate multiple elements.
 On my webpage, I was only using IDs to change the header, footer, sidebar, content, and sub-content.
 And since they are all unique in their positioning, and style, I decided an ID is best for them.
 But the warning message in Sublime was bothering me so I really wanted to make sure I'm not doing something wrong.

-http://css-tricks.com/the-difference-between-id-and-class/
+Site I read for more information on ID vs Class http://css-tricks.com/the-difference-between-id-and-class/

 http://stackoverflow.com/questions/12889362/difference-between-id-and-class-in-css-and-when-to-use-it

 In CSS it took me some time to figure out how to apply styles to only certain childs and siblings.
 Like for example when I wanted to only adjust the first and last child element in my unordered list in the sub-content section and not affect the unordered list in the navbar.
 I ended up treeing down from "#sub-content ul li:first-child" and "#sub-content ul li: last-child".